 Need a little help preparing for your exams?

-Speak face-to-face with a Peer Learning Adviser at the Learning Hub – there’s one on every La Trobe Campus.
+Speak with a Peer Learning Adviser via ZOOM.
 They’re friendly, non-judgemental, and have plenty of tips up their sleeve to help prepare you for exams, assignments and study.